JFlann3ry/ProjectEPU/README.md

 A FastAPI web app where hosts create events and guests upload photos/videos via a shareable code or link.
 Hosts manage galleries, customize themes, and (later) pay for plans.

+New to the app?
+Read the step-by-step tutorial: TUTORIAL.md (includes Live Slideshow usage)

+👉 See the MVP plan and checklist: MVP_SPEC.md

 ## Stack
 - Backend: FastAPI, Starlette, Uvicorn
 - Templating: Jinja2